bioinformaticsdotca/MIC_2023/module_3/module3_lab.md

 ANCOM is one method to test for differences in the relative abundance of features between sample groupings.
 It is a compositional approach that makes no assumptions about feature distributions.
 However, it requires that all features have non-zero abundances so a pseudocount first needs to be added (1 is a typical pseudocount choice):

 ```
-qiime composition add-pseudocount --i-table deblur_output/deblur_table_final.qza \
+qiime composition add-pseudocount \
+    --i-table deblur_output/deblur_table_final.qza \
+    --p-pseudocount 1 \
---p-pseudocount 1 --o-composition-table deblur_output/deblur_table_final_pseudocount.qza
+    --o-composition-table deblur_output/deblur_table_final_pseudocount.qza
 ```

 Then ANCOM can be run with this command; note that CATEGORY is a placeholder for the text label of your category of interest from the metadata file:

 ```
-qiime composition ancom --i-table deblur_output/deblur_table_final_pseudocount.qza \
+qiime composition ancom \
+    --i-table deblur_output/deblur_table_final_pseudocount.qza \
+    --m-metadata-file Blueberry_metadata_reduced.tsv \
+    --m-metadata-column CATEGORY \
---m-metadata-file Blueberry_metadata_reduced.tsv --m-metadata-column CATEGORY --output-dir ancom_output
+    --output-dir ancom_output
 ```

-Click [here](https://www.dropbox.com/sh/iom12uffc3o24a6/AAC0t4f95AJ8QSJ1u9wLO2nVa?dl=1) to access and download any files from the server onto your machine (i.e. to upload to QIIME2 View).
+**Remember that you can look at all of the files in your ```workspace``` folder by going to http://##.uhn-hpc.ca/ (you might need to refresh the page regularly!)**

 **Question 5: Does ANCOM identify any differentially abundant taxa between any of the metadata groups?
 If so, which one(s)?**

 ## 6. Exporting the final abundance, profile and sequence files
-Lastly, to get the BIOM file (with associated taxonomy) and FASTA file (one per ASV) for your dataset to plug into other programs you can use the commands below.
+If you didn't do this at the end of Module 2, to get the BIOM file (with associated taxonomy) and FASTA file (one per ASV) for your dataset to plug into other programs you can use the commands below.

 To export the FASTA: